varunbhatia9/pubsub/README.md

 To initialize a Publisher

-// publisher object
 $publisher = new MiniQ(1,0);

 The constructor takes first argument as publisher_id.
 Second as publisher_id.

-To create a new publisher
+To create a new Subscriber
-// subscriber object
 $subscriber = new MiniQ(0,1);

 To add a new Topic